formkit/docs-content/essentials/validation.md

 ## Available rules

-FormKit ships with over 20 production-ready validation rules, covering most validation needs.
-If you don’t find one that meets your exact requirement, you can add a [custom rule](#custom-rules) to suit your needs.
+FormKit ships with over 35 production-ready validation rules, covering most validation needs.
+If you don't find one that meets your exact requirement, you can add a [custom rule](#custom-rules) to suit your needs.

 - [accepted](#accepted)
 - [alpha](#alpha)